 I’ve worked in or around education all my adult life, as a lecturer, education researcher and trade unionist.
 I now of a training company in Bloomsbury which operates all over the world.
 I really hope my experience of sitting on other governing bodies, being subject to governing bodies, and managing teams of education professionals and associated operations, will be useful to Joseph Hood.
 I just want to support the school in any way I can.
 No doubt as I attend more meetings and sit on more committees my fellow governors can help me do so.

 Outside of work I play guitar in a couple of reasonably active bands, including one with my wife, Cassie.
 I used to play a lot of rugby, but since having children I’m mainly to be found out and about with them: swimming, exploring, or chucking a rugby ball about.

 I’m very excited to be a governor.
 Thanks for voting for me.

 I joined the governing body as a co-opted governor in 2019.
 I am a barrister specialising in public, planning and property law.
 My legal practice also covers education law: I have represented students at SEN tribunals, and both the Department for Education and individual schools in judicial review proceedings.

 My eldest child has just started at Joseph Hood; I have been hugely impressed with the care and professionalism of the staff there.
 I am a local resident and attend Dundonald Church.
 I’m thrilled to be able serve the school.

-I recently joined the Governing Body and I am very excited to become part of the Joseph Hood community.
+I am very excited to be part of the Joseph Hood community.
 It is such a vibrant school.
 I grew up in the Merton area and recently made the move back; settling in Raynes Park with my husband just over 2 years ago.
 I have a finance and commercial background and currently lead the strategy team at a well-known European travel technology company.
 I hope my experience will help support the school in achieving its goals.